qutebrowser/blog/content/2020-04-30-Paving-the-road.rst

 means months of work on top of an already giant backlog; or throw the towel.
-Having a browser backend with a year delay in security updates is unacceptable to me, and due to Qt's commercial license terms, purchasing a commercial license isn't a reaslistic option either.
+Having a browser backend with a year delay in security updates is unacceptable to me, and due to Qt's commercial license terms, purchasing a commercial license isn't a realistic option either.

 Needless to say, this would be a very hard decision to take.
 For now, it looks like The Qt Company just used this to bluff (probably to get some other